AdelHarb/E-Commerce/README.md

-# This is simple E-Commerce using .Net WebApi
+# This is a simple E-Commerce using .Net WebApi